wwwvladislav/bhvtree/README.md

 - **If/Then/Else**

 An if-else statement controls conditional branching.
-This is similar to the if/then/else expressions used in programming languages but this type of node has internal state.
+This is similar to the if/then/else expressions used in programming languages.
-This internal state is reset to the initial state after exception is thrown.
-Therefore, it must be safe for use with predicates and handlers that may throw an exception.

 | Return  | Condition               |
 | ------- | ----------------------- |